Weak gravitational lensing by Kerr-MOG Black Hole and Gauss-Bonnet theorem: Deflection angle of light by a Kerr-MOG Black hole

-Then, one can define the deflection angle with the new angles of receiver $\Psi_R$, source $\Psi_S$, and coordinate $\phi_{RS}$ as :
+where $u_0$ is the inverse of the closest approach.
+One can now express the deflection angle with the new angles of receiver $\Psi_R$, source $\Psi_S$, and coordinate $\phi_{RS}$ as follows

+Note that $\Psi_S$ is the exterior angle at the vertex $S$ and $\Psi_R$ stands for the opposite angle of the interior angle at the vertex $R$.

 In this approach, we locate the positions of the receiver and source to specific locations.
-Namely, we require that the endpoints (the receiver and source) of the photon orbit are in Euclidean space, for which angles can be easily defined.
-Thus, the GBT reduces to \cite{Ono:2017pie}
+Namely, we require that the endpoints (the receiver and source) of the photon orbit are in Euclidean space in which the angles can be easily determined.
+Thus, the deflection angle $\hat{\alpha}$ \cite{Ono:2017pie} is obtained as